 Note: You may be able to receive certain services from a Federally Qualified Health Center (FQHC).
-Call Health Plan of San Joaquin for more information on FQHC services.
+Call L.A.
+Care Health Plan for more information on FQHC services.

 A Kaiser Permanente member services representative can help you understand:

 - How Kaiser Permanente works

 - How to get the care you need

 - How to schedule provider appointments, and

 - How to find out if you qualify for transportation services